Hello, my name is Thomas Israel Hopkins (but you can call me Tom—it’s both my Hebrew name and my nickname). I’m a writer, editor, and teacher.

 My One-Paragraph First-Person Writer Bio

+My first chapbook, What I Remember of My Love Affair with the Bird and Other Stories, was published by The Cupboard Pamphlet in 2020.
 My short fiction has been published in The Massachusetts Review, Fence, Cincinnati Review, Indiana Review, One Story, and about two dozen other publications.
 I have also written for Bookforum, the Los Angeles Times, Tablet, and Poets & Writers.
-I’ve taught writing at New York University, Sarah Lawrence College, Columbia University’s graduate creative writing program, the Gotham Writers’ Workshop, Smith College, and Yale University.
-Among other honors, I’ve been a finalist for the Calvino Prize, I was runner-up in the 2012 Mary McCarthy Prize in Short Fiction, and I’ve held residencies at the Albee Foundation and the Ucross Foundation.
+I’ve taught writing at New York University, Sarah Lawrence College, Columbia University’s graduate creative writing program, the Gotham Writers’ Workshop, Smith College, and Yale University; currently, I’m visiting faculty at Oberlin College.
+I’ve been a finalist for the Calvino Prize and the Barry Hannah Prize in Fiction, I was runner-up in the 2012 Mary McCarthy Prize in Short Fiction, and I’ve held residencies at the Albee Foundation and the Ucross Foundation.

-A Note, with Lots of Colons, About The Year of Living Autobiographically
+A Note, with Lots of Colons, About the first book of what I’m now calling The Years of Living Autobiographically trilogy

 Written: 15 October 2011 – 14 October 2012.
 150 copies printed by the Country Press in Lakeville, Massachusetts in March 2013.
 Blog posts about it so far, from which you can get the skinny (in chronological order): here, here, here, and here.
 Hoping that it could reach a wider readership than 150 copies: yes.
 Looking for an agent to help make that happen: yes.